Oracle problems as communication tasks and optimization of quantum algorithms: Preliminaries

 \item A partition: $ \mathcal{F} = \bigsqcup_{j \in \mathcal{J}} A_j $, where $ \bigsqcup$ denotes a disjoint union and the sets $A_j$ are all nonempty;

 \item A protocol for oracle queries, in the form of unitary gates $ \left\{ U_f \mid f \in \mathcal{F} \right\} $. \end{itemize}

 Usually the problem is, given an unknown oracle $ f \in \mathcal{F} $, to find its \textit{class} with respect to the partition.
 In other words, it is required to find the unique index $j \in \mathcal{J}$ for which $ f \in A_j $, using as few oracle queries as possible.
-However, in our case we wish to study a slight variation, where the problem contains a fourth component:
+However, we consider a strongly relevant variation where the problem contains a fourth component: \begin{itemize} \item A probability distribution $ p_f \defeq \Pr \left( F = f \right) $ on $ \mathcal{F} $, i.e. a random variable $F$ that obtains its values in $ \mathcal{F} $. \end{itemize} Introducing a prior distribution is a fundamentally important variation; by Yao's minimax principle~\cite{Yao1977Probabilistic}, the worst-case success probability of a quantum algorithm over all oracles is equal to its average success probability against an adversarially chosen distribution (see also \Cref{app:prob}).
+While such probabilistic settings typically aim to maximize this average success probability using a single oracle query, our objective here is to maximize the \emph{mutual information} between the true oracle class and the algorithm's output.
+As we demonstrate, optimizing this information-theoretic objective is intimately related to, yet distinct from, maximizing the probability of success.